 Thesis Statement

-This study will explore what interpersonal qualities of Non-Custodial Fathers who are the Target victims of custodial contact issues are needed to overcome related trauma.
+This study will explore what interpersonal qualities of non-custodial fathers who are the target victims(TV) of custodial contact issues are needed to overcome related trauma.
 The first step in the exploration process is to identify terminology that aligns with the current understanding and usage of terms associated with parental alienation.
 This identification procedure requires inquiry through professional literature as well as questioning individuals actively involved with the parental alienation experience and field.
 The beginning to this discovery aspect is to ask the question: What do you consider to be parental alienation?

 Research Questions